 Where to get a List of User Agents to Block?

-I know I recommended 8 user agents to block but I don’t really believe in copying someone’s huge list of malicious user agents and building a firewall with it.
+I know I suggested blocking eight user agents, but I don’t really believe in copying someone else’s massive list of “malicious” user agents and turning it into a firewall rule.

 Blocking SEO Tools and the Other Guys